It Me.

 Afterall, our strengths as individuals are rooted in our differences and what we have to offer to the community.
 A leader’s strengths are capitalized by loyal friends.
 A dedicated worker is more productive with supportive coworkers.
 And as those sentences contain no indication of gender, I aim to have my sculptures personify these varying strengths regardless of what one would assume would be their gender assigned at birth.

 Finally, aesthetics are of the utmost importance.
-I am considering not only the pose and the gender expression of the figure, but also what architectural era I am utilizing.
-My protective guardhouse, for example, would be ill-served with thin flying buttresses or delicate art deco details.
-I am intrigued by these seemingly superfluous details in architecture, as they resonate with the contradictions of human nature.
+I am considering not only the pose and the gender expression of the figure, but also what architectural era to utilize.
+I am intrigued by the elaborate details in architecture, as they resonate with the contradictions of human nature.
 We seek perfection but are hopelessly hand-built.
 We want comfort, but we fear boredom.
 We spend so much time nurturing and tending to our facades, but are lonely if no one takes the time to notice what we contain.
 We want to live in beautiful yet functional places that are secure but also near other people.
 We want privacy and floor-to-ceiling windows.

 All of these qualities are experienced by individuals across countries, generations, and genders.
 The function of the sculpture combined with the gender expression of the figure stands in opposition to the stereotyped qualities ascribed to men or women thus I want my viewers to reconsider their notions of both power and beauty when they engage with my work.
 If they see strength that is simultaneously masculine and feminine, impressive yet relatable, delicate yet enduring, then I will have been successful.